castaned/VAE_anomalyHEP/README.md

-## Connect to ACARUS server using ondeman service
+## Connect to ACARUS server using ondeman service using credential for ccd account

 [ACARUS](https://ondemand-acarus.unison.mx/pun/sys/dashboard)

 ## Examples for AEs and VAEs